What matters most is still

 decisions improve when relevant value is present not after it’s already gone.

-into strategic signals — enabling hotels to act on corporate value before it disappears from strategic decisions.
+into strategic signals — so leadership can act on corporate value before it disappears.

 not for every hotel.